aindusekar/Mod1-Project/README.md

 After choosing the best data to use, it is then made into a dataframe, combined, and cleaned.
 The dataframes that were extensively used/manipulated, will be created into 4 data visualizations that will be represented to Individuals with a non-technical background.

-You are able to find project instructions, all of the data that was to be used(located in the "Data" file), a technical notebook of all the listed actions and though process that were taken, and a pitch deck that represents our data with to a non-technical viewer.
+You are able to find project instructions, all of the data that was to be used(located in the "Data" file), a technical notebook of all the listed actions and thought process that were taken, and a pitch deck that represents our data to a non-technical viewer.